scouten/ericscouten.travel/content/2024/02-07+baja/01-to-cabo/index.md

 bounds = {sw = [22.882, -122.309], ne = [47.464, -109.437]}
 cover = "es-4632-133"
 cover_cdn_key = "img/v1/2024/02/es-4632-133"
+cover_alt = "A sandy beach in Cabo San Lucas with a line of yellow buoys strung across the calm turquoise water marking a swimming area, while boats float in the bay beneath rugged brown desert hills under a cloudy sky."
 +++

 Most of us who live in the Pacific Northwest find that there's eventually a time when you gotta get out of town and find some sun and warmth for a few days.
 Lisa and I hit that point recently and so we booked ourselves a trip to the Baja Peninsula in Mexico.